-Wallace Frost means the Birmingham architect Wallace Frost (1892-1962) who worked with Albert Kahn and designed 44 houses in or near Birmingham.
+Wallace Frost is the Birmingham architect (1892-1962) who worked with Albert Kahn and designed 44 houses in or near Birmingham.
 In 1992, the Birmingham Historic District Commission published a report titled "Wallace Frost: His Architecture in Birmingham, Michigan" which includes an exhaustive list of Frost designed houses in Birmingham.